DavidMorano/rightcore/levomods/README.txt

 LEVOMODS

-This directory contains a varieties of loadable shared object modules for use in Levo research programs.
+This directory contains a variety of loadable shared object modules for use in Levo research programs.
+Most of these are branch-predictors.